-The Internal Revenue Service has made a recent change in the way you report non-employee compensation for the upcoming 2020 tax year.
-In past years, non-employee compensation has been reported on Form 1099 MISC, but the IRS has redesigned and reinstated an old form that was last used in 1982 known as Form 1099-NEC.
+The Internal Revenue Service made a change in the way you must report non-employee compensation beginning with tax year 2020.
+Non-employee compensation was reported on Form 1099-MISC through 2019, but the IRS then redesigned and reinstated an old form that was last used in 1982: Form 1099-NEC.

-In recent years, business owners used Form 1099-MISC to report non-employee compensation, but the passage of the Protecting Americans from Tax Hikes Act in 2015 created some confusion about filing deadlines.
-To clarify this situation, the IRS decided to take the reporting of non-employee compensation out of 1099-MISC and report it separately on the new version of Form 1099-NEC.
+The passage of the Protecting Americans from Tax Hikes Act in 2015 created some confusion about filing deadlines when business owners were reporting non-employee compensation on Form 1099-MISC.
+The IRS decided to take the reporting of non-employee compensation out of 1099-MISC and report it separately on the new version of Form 1099-NEC to clarify the situation.

 When Must You File a Form 1099-NEC?